simonstead/okrs/before-okrs.md

 I've personally conducted store interviews with at least 12 colleagues over 6 different Co-op stores.

-While being perfectly unbiased is challenging, I am aware in an interview of the importance of not asking leading questions, allowing the subject to fill the silence, and not making assumptions or allowing them to
+While being perfectly unbiased is challenging, I am aware in an interview of the importance of not asking leading questions, not making assumptions and allowing the subject to fill the silence.

+I'm not there yet,

 Wavertree Church Road
 Green Quarter